-HDI’s Achievements in the area of LF Elimination, (through 2000)
+HDI’s Achievements in Lymphatic Filariasis Elimination, (through 2017)

 The 1997 Magnetic Island Policy Retreat in Australia

 A policy retreat initiated and co-sponsored by HDI to help decide how best to turn new scientific tools into an effective public health initiative to eliminate lymphatic filariasis, this gathering defined some of the major directions for the entire global LF elimination campaign.